 The COMbART conference has been constituted, over the last years, as a forum for discussion around creative and artistic engaged practices.
 We understand that art, culture, as well as a set of other creative practices that do not fall into these categories, may constitute themselves as expressive fields with a relevant role in the way citizenship is built in contemporary times.

-The third international conference COMBART: Art, activism and citizenship is the result of a consortium made up of different entities.
-The organization involves the CICSNova of the New University of Lisbon, the Institute of Social Sciences of the University of Lisbon, and the Sociology Institute of the University of Porto.
-This partnership also involves the Luso-Brazilian All-Arts Network (TAA), the Luso-Brazilian Research Network in Arts and Urban Interventions (RAIU).
-The conference aims to bring together a diversified set of knowledge, disciplines and arts, so that the presentation of proposals is open to researchers from areas such as sociology, anthropology, history, art history, cultural economics, cultural and social geography, urban planning, cultural studies, communication and related disciplines such as design, illustration, music, performance, film, visual and performing arts and new technologies.
+The fourth COMbART international conference is the result of a consortium of different entities.
+The organization involves the Interdisciplinary Centre for Social Sciences (CICS.NOVA), the Institute of Art History (IHA) and the Institute of Communication (ICNOVA) of NOVA FCSH and the Institute of Sociology of the University of Porto.
+Other partners of this event are the Portuguese-Brazilian Network All the Arts (TAA) and the Portuguese-Brazilian Research Network in Arts and Urban Interventions (RAIU).
+Our aim is to bring together a diversified set of knowledge, disciplines and arts, opening the submission of proposals to researchers from areas such as sociology, anthropology, history, art history, cultural and creative industries, cultural economy, cultural and social geography, urban planning, cultural studies, communication sciences and related disciplines, such as illustration, music, performance, film, visual and performing arts and new technologies.